EricSyamir/Sentinel/README.md

 7. The website will refresh itself every 30 seconds, updating the data according to the arduino sensors.
 8. Feel Free to use the AI analysis to run analysis for your data.

+Alternatively, you can use this link to run the website yayaproton.com(it's the only available domain I have)